Han Dongfang: Tiananmen Square

 On April 17, 1989, Han gave a speech at the Tiananmen Square protests that praised the moral courage of the students at the Square and advocated for the protection and constitutional right for Chinese workers to freely organize.
-During this speech, Han also focused his attention towards the People’s Liberation Army, claiming that the army and the people "are like fish and water" and should not antagonize or attack one another.
+During this speech, he also focused his attention towards the People's Liberation Army, claiming that the army and the people "are like fish and water" and should not antagonize or attack one another.
 While it was considered normal for many workers to hide their identities in the early stages of the protests, Han gave his name freely to those who asked.
-Han said he did this because he felt like he needed to set an example and encourage others to own their words and be prepared to "face the consequences" for what they said.
-Han made more impromptu speeches throughout the movement, often accompanied by his wife Chen Jingyun.
+He said he did this because he felt like he needed to set an example and encourage others to own their words and be prepared to "face the consequences" for what they said.
+He made more impromptu speeches throughout the movement, often accompanied by his wife Chen Jingyun.

-Despite Han’s speeches and fervor for the movement, many student protesters at Tiananmen Square were apprehensive and questioned whether or not workers should be welcome or permitted into the Tiananmen protests.
+Despite Han's speeches and fervor for the movement, many student protesters at Tiananmen Square were apprehensive and questioned whether or not workers should be welcome or permitted into the Tiananmen protests.
 Many of the student leaders, particularly the security members, were concerned about the movement being infiltrated by government agents or police who would purposefully provoke violence or "hooliganism."
 Likewise, many students felt that the movement needed to remain solely run by students to avoid giving the government grounds for accusing them of trying to start a revolution.

 Beijing Workers' Autonomous Federation

 Han joined the movement and became a leader within BWAF when its membership numbered just a few hundred.
 Han and Li Jinjin wrote appeals for workers and students to join together in the Tiananmen protests.
 The BWAF tried to read some of these documents on the student owned loudspeakers in Tiananmen Square, but were turned down by the students.
 Undeterred, the BWAF pooled their money together and bought their own hand cranked system to use as a loudspeaker.

 Han said that he saw the BWAF as an opportunity to educate workers about China's constitution and how much of their rights were not put into practice.
-Han did not have much faith that the BWAF or the Tiananmen Protests would survive very long, but he felt that the BWAF was important since its legacy would live on through the workers who would be educated about China's constitution.
+He did not have much faith that the BWAF or the Tiananmen Protests would survive very long, but he felt that the BWAF was important since its legacy would live on through the workers who would be educated about China's constitution.